Sports in North America: Cricket

 Cricket in the West Indies is the second most popular sport in the Caribbean after association football.
 Originally introduced to the West Indies by British colonists, the sport's popularity spread and became a major part of West Indian culture.
 Domestic competitions organised across the whole of the West Indies include the Regional Four Day Competition (First-class), the Regional Super50 (List A) and the Caribbean Premier League (Twenty20).
 A single governing body, the West Indies Cricket Board, organizes cricket in over a dozen mainly English-speaking Caribbean countries and dependencies.

 Conversely, Cricket in Canada is a minor sport, which is unusual among the former Dominions of the British Empire.
 Cricket Canada, the governing body of the sport in Canada, has organized several domestic inter-provincial cricket competitions such as the CIBC National Cricket League and the TJT National Cricket League.

-Cricket in the United States has not been historically popular in that country.
-First, it was instead baseball, another summertime bat and ball sport, that became a popular U.S. pastime.
+Cricket in the United States has not been historically popular in the States, as Baseball, another summertime bat and ball sport, is favored as U.S. pastime.
 And secondly, when the International Cricket Council was formed in 1909 as cricket's international governing body, it was open only to Commonwealth nations and thereby excluded the U.S. from participating in the sport at the highest level.
 There have also been several attempts to form professional cricket leagues, but some like the American Premier League never got off the ground, and others like Pro Cricket only lasted for one year.
-However, USA Cricket, the governing body of the sport in the U.S., is currently administering Minor League Cricket, the highest level of T20 cricket played in the country.
+However, USA Cricket, the governing body of the sport in the U.S., is currently administering Major League Cricket, the highest level of T20 cricket played in the country.